-Relocating a beloved family member into a residential home can be a stressful endeavour, especially when it comes to calculating the costs.
-Often, the government will subsidise the cost of aged care, but that depends on your unique situation (how much care you need, your finances, etc.).
+Relocating a beloved family member into a residential Aged Care home can be a stressful endeavour, especially when it comes to calculating the costs.
+Often, the Government will subsidise the cost of Aged Care, but that depends on your unique situation (how much care you need, your finances, etc.).

-In this article, we’ll explain the basics of aged care, the maximum costs and which services affect your fees.
-If you have any questions, feel free to give us a call.
+In this article, we’ll explain the basics of Aged Care, the maximum costs, and which services affect your fees.

 What Affects the Cost of Aged Care?

 Even though the Australian Government subsidises the cost of Aged Care in many cases, you may be expected to contribute to the cost depending on your financial situation.
 For example, if you have savings, assets and a generous pension, you won’t have access to all Government subsidies.